ddiproietto/nontetris/README.md

 srclib/ contains some libraries that have been embedded (Box2D and lodepng)

-www/ contains html files and symlink to the built code for duetto.
+www/ contains html files and symlinks to the built code for duetto and emscripten.
 After the build it contains all the files necessary to run on the web.

 Todo
 ====